hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 A request to establish a connection.

 ### credential schema
 A credential schema is a standardized specification or template that defines a digital credential's structure, format, and properties.
 It outlines the necessary attributes, data elements, and metadata that ensure consistency and interoperability across credentials.
-These schemas are then stored as JSON in a specific format per this specification, and can subsequently be used to issue credentials using the Issue Credential APIs.
+These schemas are then stored as JSON, and can subsequently be used to issue credentials using the Issue Credential APIs.

 ## D
 ### decentralized identifier